 Snowshoe Amongst Giants

 They say the best things in life are earned not given.
 This is especially true when visiting the Mariposa Grove in Yosemite National Park.
-As the road shuts down November 30th through March 15th, the only way in is by human-power.
+As the road shuts around the end of November through at least March 15th, the only way in is by human-power.
 And once one of the legendary Sierra storms deposits a blanket of snow, it leaves in its wake a convenient two-mile jaunt up to it.
 Once you enter the grove, you’ll find a profound quiet amongst the giant Sequoias.
 Within the grove lies an assortment of trails to snowshoe or cross-country ski.
 You can also combine this adventure with checking out some of the other winter-time sights like the Tunnel View.

 Full Moon Stroll To A Dinner